Home » Cricut » DIY Halloween Pumpkins With Cricut: No-Carve Pumpkin Ideas

 A screenshot of Cricut Design space with three Halloween pumpkin logos uploaded into the design grid.

-Step 3: Cut out the Halloween SVG designs
+3. Cut out the Halloween SVG designs.

 A woman loads a sheet of white vinyl into a Cricut sitting on a white table.
 Small craft pumpkins, Halloween cutouts, and scissors sit on the table too.

-Cut your designs with permanent vinyl.
-You can use removable vinyl, but permanent vinyl will stay better year after year.
-Next, weed the ghosts, black cats, and little ghosts carefully, making sure the designs are securely stuck to the backing before you add your transfer tape to the front.
+• Next, weed the ghosts, black cats, and little ghosts carefully, making sure the designs are securely stuck to the backing before you add your transfer tape to the front.

 A woman uses transfer tape to pull up black cat vinyl cut outs to transfer over to a painted craft pumpkin.

-Slowly peel the backing off in a diagonal direction, pushing and rolling the vinyl a bit when pieces of the design do not want to stick to the tape.
+• Slowly peel the backing off in a diagonal direction, pushing and rolling the vinyl a bit when pieces of the design do not want to stick to the tape.

-Once your backing is off, cut the designs apart so you’re working with a smaller area at a time.
-Then, place the vinyl cutouts on the pumpkin, pushing the design into the creases so that the design really sticks to the curves of the faux pumpkins.
+• Once your backing is off, cut the designs apart so you’re working with a smaller area at a time.
+Then, place the vinyl cutouts on the pumpkin, pushing the design into the creases so the design really sticks to the curves of the faux pumpkins.

 A woman applies a black cat decal to a navy blue painted pumpkin using transfer tape.
 The pumpkin already has multiple other vinyl cut outs applied around the surface.

-Then, slowly peel the transfer tape away in a diagonal direction, pushing and rolling the tape to get the designs to stick to the pumpkin.
+• Then, slowly peel the transfer tape away in a diagonal direction, pushing and rolling the tape to get the designs to stick to the pumpkin.

-Continue the process until you have all of your Halloween vinyl designs on the pumpkin.
+• Continue the process until you have all of your Halloween vinyl designs on the pumpkin.
 If one of the pieces gets a small bubble or wrinkle, use the weeding tool to gently lift the vinyl, then press it into the contours to smooth it out.

 A woman applies white vinyl decals to a small black painted craft pumpkin.
 The pumpkin has little ghosts and the word "boo" applied all over the surface.